-As you may know, the Equal Employment Opportunity Commission (EEOC) has blessed employer-mandated COVID-19 vaccinations, subject to exceptions for individuals with disabilities and certain religious objections.
+As you may know, the Equal Employment Opportunity Commission (EEOC) has blessed employer-mandated COVID-19 vaccination policies, subject to exceptions for individuals with disabilities and certain religious objections.
 For practical reasons, however, many employers are allowing their employees to decide for themselves whether to receive the vaccine, or are choosing to adopt a voluntary vaccination incentive program.
 If your business has not adopted a vaccination mandate, your workplace will soon be divided into three camps: the vaccinated, the unvaccinated (including some who refuse to be vaccinated for reasons that drip with conspiratorial leanings), and those who cannot be vaccinated for medical or religious reasons.

 Faced with this reality, many employers wonder whether they can or should treat their vaccinated and unvaccinated employees differently.
 Can we require that vaccinated employees work from the office and unvaccinated employees stay home?
 Can we assign client-facing opportunities to vaccinated employees alone?
 Can I elect to send a vaccinated employee to corporate headquarters in another state, while preventing an unvaccinated employee from traveling there?

 Currently, vaccination status is not a protected characteristic under federal anti-discrimination law.
 However, as noted above, employees may remain unvaccinated for reasons that are legally protected, including religion, pregnancy, or disability status.
 Legal risk arises when employees who are unable to receive a vaccine for a legally protected reason are treated less favorably than other employees who are able to get the vaccine.
 If Vaccinated Victoria is permitted to work from the office in an in-person, client-facing role, and she generally receives more prestigious assignments than Refusing Richard, who must work from home, this could give rise to claims of unfair treatment.
-If Refusing Richard is unvaccinated for a protected reason, this difference in treatment could spawn a claim for discrimination.
+If Refusing Richard is unvaccinated for a protected reason, this difference in treatment could spawn a claim for vaccine discrimination.

 State lawmakers across the country are looking beyond the protections afforded under current anti-discrimination laws and have proposed legislation that would allow any unvaccinated employees—regardless of protected status—to bring claims against employers who treat them differently.
 For example, proposed legislation in Iowa would allow Refusing Richard to sue if he is subjected to discrimination in compensation or the terms or conditions of employment for his unwillingness to receive a vaccine.
 Kentucky's proposed law would explicitly prevent an employer from limiting or segregating him in a way that would deprive him of "employment opportunities" because he declines a vaccination.
 Similar laws have been proposed in Rhode Island, Pennsylvania, and Texas.